AlixWang/FE-Daily/daily-dictation-101-200.md

 It's time to get your weekend back, and turn your "To do"  list into a "To done" list!
 Ace, the helpfor place.

 # 2024-08-26
+People say that the word "orange" doesn't rhyme with anything I can think of a lot of things that rhyme with orange.

+What rhymes with orange?

+I put my orange 4-inch doorhinge in storage and ate porridge with George!

++ rhyme // 韵律
++ rhythm // 节奏

 # 2024-08-27